-International Classifier Under exceptional circumstances - BWF sanctioned international tournaments - BWF Sanctioned International Tournaments / Continental Championships / World Championships To be certified at this level, the classifier must have: ✓ completed all the requirements of the BWF International Classifier Course ✓ completed 4 para badminton Player Evaluations at a national level ✓ completed a minimum of 4 Player Evaluations under the supervision at an International Event ✓ demonstrated competence to be an Level 1 International Classifier BWF International Classifier Training Course BWF Accredited Facilitator Is part of an International Classification Panel in at least 1 event annually.
+International Classifier Under exceptional circumstances - BWF sanctioned international tournaments - BWF Sanctioned International Tournaments / Continental Championships / World Championships To be certified at this level, the classifier must have: ✓ completed all the requirements of the BWF International Classifier Course ✓ completed 4 para badminton Player Evaluations at a national level ✓ completed a minimum of 4 Player Evaluations under the supervision at an International Event ✓ demonstrated competence to be an International Classifier BWF International Classifier Training Course BWF Accredited Facilitator Is part of an International Classification Panel in at least 1 event annually.
 Must attend 1 BWF Professional Development Programme every 2 years.
-To attend Stage 2 - International Classifier Training Senior International Classifier BWF Sanctioned International Tournaments / Continental Championships / World Championships BWF Sanctioned International Tournaments / Continental Championships / World Championships To be certificated at this level the classifier must have: ✓ been a member of a Classification Panel in at least 3 International Tournaments in the first 2 years as an International Level 1 Classifier ✓ conducted a minimum of 15 Player Evaluations as an International Level 1 Classifier BWF Senior Classifier Training Course - Level 2 BWF Accredited Senior Facilitator An International Classifier in at least 1 event annually.
-Chief Classifier in at least 1 event annually Must attend 1 BWF Professional Development To attend Senior Stage International Classifier Training
+To attend Stage 2 - International Classifier Training Senior International Classifier BWF Sanctioned International Tournaments / Continental Championships / World Championships BWF Sanctioned International Tournaments / Continental Championships / World Championships To be certificated at this level the classifier must have: ✓ been a member of a Classification Panel in at least 3 International Tournaments in the first 2 years as an International Classifier ✓ conducted a minimum of 15 Player Evaluations as an International Classifier ✓ completed all requirements of the BWF Senior Classifier training programme ✓ demonstrated competence to be a Senior International Classifier.
+BWF Senior Classifier Training Course BWF Accredited Senior Facilitator An International Classifier in at least 1 event annually.
+Chief Classifier in at least 1 event annually Must attend 1 BWF Professional Development Programme every 2 years.
+To attend Senior International Classifier Training